barrychum/quiz-maker/README.md

 !["Easy Quiz Maker Logo"](images/package-download.png)

 ## Configuration
-The only file(s) you need to run the program is the index.html in the src subfolder.
-You found 3 files in the src subfolder because I just want to keep the html file smaller and for easier update of the quiz questions by putting the questions in an external quizzes.js.

-You just need to put the index.html, the styles.css, the quizzes.js in the same folder.
+You need only the 3 files to in the src folder run the program.
+You just need to put the index.html, the styles.css, and the quizzes.js in the same folder.
 Open the index.html by a browswer and you are good to go!

-To create your own quizzes.js, you can use 2 methods.
+The quizzes.js contains the all your questions and answers.
+Due to security reasons (Same-origin policy / Cross-Origin Resource Sharing), only certain external file types can be read directly by javascript and js is one of them.
+To create your quizzes.js, you can use 2 methods.
 1. Manually create the quizzes.js.
 This is suitable for a quiz with small number of questions.
 2. Edit in a spreadsheet program and convert to quizzes.js.
 This is the recommended method if you have a quiz with 10 or more questions.